J-Ibarra/test/packages/services/_api-docs/README.md

 The static docs resources would be generated in the `./build` folder.
 To access the locally you can use [http-server](https://www.npmjs.com/package/http-server) npm package and run `http-server . -p 3111` in the `./build` folder

+## How to override documentation structure

+Templates used to generate the documentation are in the `./user-templates` folder.
+In case a change in the layout/structure of the documentation is needed, changes should take place there.